YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 	class cp_decomposition{
 	    Mat<type> factor[3];
 	};
-	where matrix A,B and C are the corresponding factors.
+	where factor is the matrix list of the corresponding CP decomposition.

 </details>

 <details>